ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![curl localhost](./images/4.%20curl%20localhost.png)

-To check if the Apache HTTP server can respond to requests from the Internet, open your browser and run the following url:
+To check if the apache HTTP server can respond to requests from the Internet, open your browser and run the following url:

 ```bash
 http://<Public-IP-Address>:80